wasabeef/awesome-android-libraries/README.md

 List of Android Libraries
 ======================
-A list of Android Libraries.
-All in alphabetical order.
+This is an alphabetical list of libraries for Android development, the majority being actively maintained.

 ###Index
 * [Networking](#networking)